Heading to Ireland and not sure where to go? This is the perfect Ireland itinerary!

 While I am not an Ireland expert, we did live there for 2 months and were able to see most of both countries (yes Ireland and Northern Ireland are separate countries).

 I think I’ve created the perfect Ireland itinerary for the first time visitor who wants to see as much of the island as possible.
 The good thing about this itinerary is that you can cut out whatever you want and move on to the next location if it’s too much for you.
 I realize that I’m missing a lot of amazing things Ireland has to offer and I will probably receive some backlash for this, but these were some of OUR favorite finds in Ireland!

 When you go to Ireland I suggest that you rent a car.
 There is so much to see and driving will be the best way to see everything that you want to.
 Please, for the love of Ireland, do NOT spend your whole trip in Dublin!
 There is so much more that this beautiful island has to offer!

-You can do this itinerary forwards or backwards, it doesn’t matter.
+You can do this itinerary forwards or backward, it doesn’t matter.
 I selfishly like this route (clockwise) because while driving along the coast, the passenger has a good view out the window and since that’s usually me, and I’m the one with the camera, that’s the way I’d go!
 Remember you’ll be driving on the LEFT!
 Honestly, it’s easier than you think and your brain picks it up pretty well after a day or two.
 Just be alert!

 Arrive!
 If you’re flying into Dublin (be sure to check other airports in Ireland like Shannon and Cork for good deals), spend a day and a half or so in this beautiful city.
 See the book of Kells, eat in a few pubs, take a tour.
 Here is a great guide for spending one day in Dublin.
 And if you’re heading to Ireland with kids you can find great information here.